How to View Your Archived Orders on Amazon

 Viewing the Archived Orders

 Archiving your orders is the best way to remove those special orders from the main Orders menu.
-However, anyone who can access your Amazon account can find them.
-You can always make a new account for your hush-hush orders.
+However, anyone with access to your account can find them by visiting the archives.